Integrative-Transcriptomics/OmicsTIDE/TUTORIAL.md

 ## Background: Data formats

 ### Abundance Data
-The fundament of the most algorithms and tools dealing with omics data is a well-structured abundance matrix with non-negative integers or floats with the rows corresponding to the single records (genes) and the columns corresponding to the respective observation (e.g. condition) of the given record.
+The fundament of the most algorithms and tools dealing with omics data is a well-structured abundance matrix with non-negative integers or floats with the rows corresponding to the single records (genes) and the columns (value1 to value2) corresponding to the respective n observations (e.g. conditions) of the given record.
 The record requires an additional column as identifier (ID).

 <p align="center">
   <img src="qnorm-log2.png" />